What is Tinea Versicolor | An Investigative Look into This Common Fungal Infection

 The discoloration is caused by the production of azelaic acid, which features bleaching qualities.
 The hypo-pigmentation commonly associated with this condition is the result of lower tyrosinase production.
 In the most fundamental sense, tyrosinase is a copper enzyme responsible for manufacturing melanin, which provides “color” to the skin.
 Therefore, by inhibiting this enzyme, affected areas feature a lighter hue than surrounding skin.

 Treating Tinea Versicolor – Common and Effective Treatment Options

-The most common treatment for tinea versicolor include topical application of anti-fungal ointments.
-While topical ointments are typically prescribed, for severe infections oral medications, such as fluconazole or ketoconazole, are recommended.
+The most common treatment for Tinea Versicolor includes the topical application of anti-fungal ointments.
+While topical ointments are typically prescribed, for severe infections oral medications, such as Fluconazole or Ketoconazole, are recommended.
 Although many physicians recommend prescription medications for treatment, natural treatments are surprisingly effective in restoring balance.

 Some of the most recommended natural treatment options include colloidal silver soap, sulfur lavender soap, and various herbal extracts known for their anti-fungal and antibacterial properties, such as the formulation found in the Naturasil Tinea Versicolor Treatments.